zimuliu/WealthSimpleCSV2QIF/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-### MIT License Summary
+### GPL-3.0 License Summary

 - ✅ Commercial use
 - ✅ Modification
 - ✅ Distribution
 - ✅ Private use
+- ✅ Patent use
 - ❌ Liability
 - ❌ Warranty
+- ⚠️ **Copyleft**: Derivative works must also be licensed under GPL-3.0
+- ⚠️ **Source code**: Must provide source code when distributing
+- ⚠️ **License notice**: Must include license and copyright notice
+- ⚠️ **State changes**: Must document significant changes made to the code

+### Important GPL-3.0 Requirements

+If you distribute this software or create derivative works:

+1. **Include License**: You must include the GPL-3.0 license text
+2. **Provide Source**: You must make the source code available
+3. **Same License**: Derivative works must also be GPL-3.0 licensed
+4. **Document Changes**: You must clearly mark any modifications you make

+For more information about GPL-3.0, visit: https://www.gnu.org/licenses/gpl-3.0.html

 ---